github/opensource.guide/overviews/socialize/index.md

 # Follow a Friend

 One of the great features on GitHub is the ability to see what other people are working on and who they are connecting with.
-When you follow someone, you'll get notifications on your dashboard about their GitHub activity.
+When you follow someone, you'll get notifications about their GitHub activity.
+You can choose to have these sent via email or viewable on the web by [configuring your settings](https://github.com/settings/notifications).
+Following friends help you find new projects and new people that you may share interest with.
+You can see what some of your friends are interested in by looking at [the explore page](https://github.com/explore).

 ### Step 1: Pick a friend.